1984 Intercontinental Cup

-The 1984 Intercontinental Cup was an association football match between Liverpool of England and Independiente of Argentina on 9 December 1984 at the National Stadium in Tokyo, Japan, the annual Intercontinental Cup contested between the winners of the Copa Libertadores and European Cup.
+The 1984 Intercontinental Cup was an association football match between Liverpool of England and Independiente of Argentina on 9 December 1984 at the National Stadium in Tokyo, Japan, the annual Intercontinental Cup contested between the winners of the European Cup and Copa Libertadores.
+Liverpool was making their second appearance in the competition, after their loss in 1981.
 Independiente were appearing in their sixth Intercontinental Cup.
 They had won the competition once in 1973 and lost the other four.
-Liverpool was making their second appearance in the competition, after their loss in 1981.

 The teams had qualified for the competition by winning their continent's primary cup competition.
-Independiente qualified by winning the primary South American cup competition, the Copa Libertadores.
-They won the 1984 Copa Libertadores by defeating Brazilian team Grêmio 3–1 on points in the finals.
 Liverpool qualified by winning the primary European cup competition, the European Cup.
 They won the 1983–84 European Cup by beating Italian team A.S.
 Roma 4–2 in a penalty shoot-out after the match finished 1–1.
+Independiente qualified by winning the primary South American cup competition, the Copa Libertadores.
+They won the 1984 Copa Libertadores by defeating Brazilian team Grêmio 3–1 on points in the finals.

 Watched by a crowd of 62,000, Independiente took the lead in the sixth minute when José Percudani scored.
 Liverpool had the better of the possession during the match, but they were unable to convert their chances and the match finished in a 1–0 victory to Independiente.
 The win was the Argentine club's second triumph in the competition and the fifth in a row by the South American team.